NicolasRisso/Devil-s-Dance-GigaJam/README.md

-Devil's Dance é um jogo HD2D com gráficos na temática de PS1 com filtro VHS com camera top-down e em primeira pessoa.
-O jogo faz parte da GigaJam e está atualmente concorrendo nela.
+Devil's Dance is an HD2D game featuring PS1-themed graphics with a VHS filter, incorporating both top-down and first-person camera perspectives.
+The game is a part of GigaJam and is currently competing in it.

 GDD:
 https://docs.google.com/presentation/d/10RCMRmshtqakmvfiBg0vgIR2tbbJDMhZ039a051u5Wk/edit#slide=id.p